 Some people have few or no symptoms.
 When symptoms develop, they are highly variable and may develop suddenly or gradually.

 When tubulointerstitial nephritis develops suddenly, the amount of urine produced may be normal or less than normal.
-Some people develop the symptoms of pyelonephritis: fever, painful urination, pus in the urine, and pain in the lower back or side (flank).
+Sometimes the amount of urine produced is excessive and people urinate more frequently and waken during the night to urinate (nocturia).
+If the cause is pyelonephritis, symptoms may include fever, painful urination, and pain in the lower back or side (flank).
 If the cause is an allergic reaction, symptoms may include fever and a rash.

 When tubulointerstitial nephritis develops gradually, the first symptoms to appear are those of kidney failure, such as itchiness, fatigue, decreased appetite, nausea, vomiting, and difficulty breathing.
 Blood pressure is normal or only slightly above normal in the early stages of the disease.
 The amount of urine produced may be greater than normal.

-Laboratory tests usually detect signs of kidney failure, such as an increase in the level of waste products in the blood, or other characteristic abnormalities, such as metabolic acidosis, hypokalemia, hypouricemia, or hypophosphatemia.
+Laboratory tests usually detect signs of kidney failure, such as an increase in the level of waste products in the blood, or other characteristic abnormalities, such as metabolic acidosis and low levels of potassium, uric acid, or phosphate.
 A kidney biopsy is the only conclusive means of diagnosing tubulointerstitial nephritis, although a biopsy is rarely done except when the cause cannot be found or treatment with corticosteroids is being considered.

 When tubulointerstitial nephritis develops suddenly, the urine may be almost normal, with only a trace of protein or pus, but often the abnormalities are striking.
 The urine may show large numbers of white blood cells, including eosinophils.
-Eosinophils rarely appear in the urine, but when they do, a person usually has acute tubulointerstitial nephritis caused by an allergic reaction.
-Also, the number of eosinophils in the blood may be increased.
+Eosinophils do not normally appear in the urine, but when they do, a person often has acute tubulointerstitial nephritis caused by an allergic reaction.
+In such cases, blood tests may show that the number of eosinophils in the blood is increased.

 When an allergic reaction is the cause, the kidneys usually are large because of inflammation caused by the allergic reaction.
-This enlargement can be seen with x-rays or ultrasound scanning.
+This enlargement can be seen with radionuclide scanning or ultrasonography.

 Prognosis and Treatment

-Kidney function usually improves when an offending drug is discontinued or treatment of the underlying disease is effective, although some kidney scarring is common.
-Treatment with a corticosteroid may speed the recovery of kidney function when the disorder is caused by an allergic reaction.
+Kidney function usually improves when an offending drug is stopped or treatment of the underlying disorder is effective, although some kidney scarring is common.
+The prognosis tends to be worse when the offending drug is an NSAID.
+Treatment with a corticosteroid may speed the recovery of kidney function when tubulointerstitial nephritis is caused by certain disorders (such as systemic lupus erythematosus and Sjögren syndrome) or an allergic reaction.
 If kidney function worsens and kidney failure develops, dialysis is usually needed.
 In some cases, the damage is irreversible, and kidney failure becomes chronic.

 When the inflammation occurs gradually, kidney damage may develop at different rates in different portions of the kidney.
 The person may develop abnormalities characteristic of damage to different portions of the kidney at different times.
-However, kidney damage usually progresses to involve most or all of the kidney and becomes irreversible.
-Irreversible kidney damage, whatever the cause, results in the need for dialysis or kidney transplantation.
+However, kidney damage usually progresses to involve most or all of both kidneys and becomes irreversible.
+Irreversible severe kidney damage, whatever the cause, results in the need for dialysis or kidney transplantation.